invictus-anic3tus/Printer-Pi-Pro/README.md

-The Printer Pi Pro is a Raspberry Pi hat plus a relay module.
-The hat controls things like servos, an accelerometer, a fan for cooling the pi, and more.
+The Printer Pi Pro is a Raspberry Pi HAT for a Klipper or Octoprint 3D printer host.
+The HAT controls things like servos, an accelerometer, a fan for cooling the pi, and more.
 It also controls a relay that can turn your printer on or off!

 ## Contents!!
 Yay!!